User Action Signing

 <Steps>

-<Step title="Get a challenge from the Dfns system.">
+<Step title="Get a challenge from the DFNS system.">

 A signing challenge is returned from a call to: [Get a User Action Challenge](/api-reference/auth/create-user-action-challenge)